 No. Page number and status 'On' or 'Off'

 Name Name of the page

 Usage Page Assignment

-Туре System: page configured by the system with
+Туре System: page configured by the system with standard assignment User: page configured by the user

-standard assignment

-User: page configured by the user

-Page overview softkeys

-The page overview softkeys and buttons have the following functions:

-Softkey Description PAGE ON/OFF By selecting the 'PAGE ON/OFF' softkey, the user toggles the selected screen page on or off.
-NEW By selecting the 'NEW' softkey, the user starts the configuration of a user page (see User Page Configuration on page 105).
-DELETE By selecting the 'DELETE' softkey, the user deletes the selected page.
+Page overview softkeys Softkey Description The page overview softkeys and buttons have the following PAGE LIST By selecting the PAGE LIST softkey, the user calls up the page view. functions: NEW By selecting the NEW softkey, the uses begins the configuration of a input (see page 105), button input (see page 100). a feature as a bargraph or dot display (see page 102), value PAGE By selecting the PAGE ON/OFF softkey, the user toggles the DELETE By selecting the DELETE softkey, the user deletes the selected displa lay ON/OFF selected screen page on or off.
+ENTER By selecting the ENTER softkey, the user calls up the parameter view By selecting the NEW softkey, the user starts the configuration w (s NEW teo for a selecting the NEW (s NEW teo for a selecting the NEW softkey) Ráge Carlfigura tisp lay plagae 101).
+DELETE By selecting the DELETE softkey, the user deletes the selected page.
 Only empty "user" pages can be deleted.
-ENTER By selecting the 'ENTER' softkey, the user can input text to change the name of the selected page.
-Back BY selecting the ' Back' key, the user returns to the Display Overview.
+ENTER By selecting the ENTER softkey, the user can input text to change the name of the selected page.
+BY selecting the Back key, the user returns to the Display Overview.